-Carta just kicked off our first event series: “Understand Your Options: Equity 101 for Startup Employees.”
-The following post covers the first section from the presentation: Stock Option Basics.
-The remaining sections will be covered in the rest of this 4-part blog post.
+The following post covers Stock Option Basics from Carta's presentation: “Understand Your Options: Equity 101 for Startup Employees”.
+The remaining sections are covered in the rest of this 3-part blog post.
 You can follow us on Twitter @cartainc for updates on upcoming events.

 Part 1: Stock Option Basics